 - Add raisers to increase their height to avoid bending far.

 - Change chairs to powered riser-recliner and use specialists beds that allows change of height.

 Using the Bathroom

 The bathroom offers more hazard than most places in the home.
-It is easy to slip over on its smooth surface.
+When getting out of the bath or shower is easy to slip over on its smooth surface.
 With age, bathtubs become too high to step over.
 For better safety, you may;

 - Install grab bars at strategic places on the bathroom wall to avoid falling.

 - Include a shower chair or bench in the bathroom to avoid standing while bathing.